Battle of the St. Lawrence: Summer 1942

 In late August, two U-boats made a joint raid on the St. Lawrence. sank nine ships and damaged another in a two-week period, escaping attacks by escort vessels each time and sinking the Flower-class corvette HMCS Charlottetown on 11 September. was less successful in attacking merchant shipping but it sank the armed yacht HMCS Raccoon and heavily damaged USS Laramie.
-Eastern Air Command positioned itself to better defend the remaining convoys by establishing a "Special Submarine Hunting Detachment" of No. 113 Squadron RCAF in Chatham, New Brunswick.
-They made their first U-boat attack on 9 September, when Pilot Officer R.S.
-Keetley dove on U-165, about 32 km south of Anticosti Island.
+Eastern Air Command positioned itself to better defend the remaining convoys by establishing a "Special Submarine Hunting Detachment" of No. 113 Squadron RCAF at Chatham, New Brunswick.
+They made their first U-boat attack on 9 September, when one of their aircraft dove on U-165, about 32 km south of Anticosti Island.
 He did not do much damage to the submarine, but subsequent naval and air activity in the area frustrated the U-boat's efforts to attack other convoys.
 The RCN requested additional forces from Western Local Escort Force, receiving two old Royal Navy destroyers with improved radar to combat the U-boat threat.

 Within 24 hours of 24 September, crews from 113 Squadron registered seven sightings and three attacks on U-517.
-Flying Officer M.J.
-Bélanger, an experienced 23-year-old Quebec native who came to the squadron from duty as a flying instructor, made two of the attacks.
-Neither sank the U-boat.
-Aircraft continued to harry the submarine as it cruised the Gulf.
-Bélanger was in the cockpit for another attack on U-517 on 29 September.
-Although his depth charges exploded all around the submarine's hull, it survived yet again.
-Still, Bélanger's attacks had badly hurt the submarine along with some sailors inside it.
-Later the young airman would be awarded the Distinguished Flying Cross, in large part for his determined attack of the U-boat.
+None sank the U-boat.
+Aircraft continued to harry the submarine as it cruised the gulf with the air attacks badly damaging U-165 along with injuring some submariners inside it.
+One of the pilots who took part in the attacks, Flying Officer M.J.
+Bélanger, was later awarded the Distinguished Flying Cross for his efforts.